-In connection with the issuance of the Bonds, the District has agreed in the Resolutions to provide certain annual financial information pursuant to Rule 15c2-12.
-Failure to comply with such continuing disclosure undertaking may adversely affect the liquidity of the Bonds and their market price in the secondary market.
-See "CONTINUING DISCLOSURE OF INFORMATION".
+In connection with the issuance of the Bonds, the District has agreed in the Resolution to provide certain annual financial information and operating data pursuant to Rule 15c2-12 of the United States Securities and Exchange Commission ("Rule 15c2-12").
+Failure to comply with such continuing disclosure undertaking or Rule 15c2-12 may adversely affect the value or liquidity of the Bonds and their market price in the secondary market.
+(See "CONTINUING DISCLOSURE OF INFORMATION.")